oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Logging-Exporter-Setup.md

 ## Prerequisite

-This document assumes that you have already setup Elasticsearch/Kibana for logs collection.
-If you have not, please refer this [document](/kubernetes/samples/scripts/elasticsearch-and-kibana/README.md) to setup Elasticsearch/Kibana from WebLogic operator samples.
+This document assumes that you have already set up Elasticsearch and Kibana for logs collection.
+If you have not, please refer this [document](/kubernetes/samples/scripts/elasticsearch-and-kibana/README.md) to set up Elasticsearch and Kibana from WebLogic operator samples.

 ---

-Please follow the below steps to push the server logs into Elasticsearch.

 ## Download WebLogic Logging Exporter Binaries

-The WebLogic Logging Exporter pre-built binaries are available in the release page of the [weblogic-logging-exporter](https://github.com/oracle/weblogic-logging-exporter/releases) project.
+The WebLogic Logging Exporter pre-built binaries are available on the release page of the [WebLogic-Logging-Exporter](https://github.com/oracle/weblogic-logging-exporter/releases) project.
 You need to download the
-* `weblogic-logging-exporter-0.1.1.jar` from this [link](https://github.com/oracle/weblogic-logging-exporter/releases)
+* `weblogic-logging-exporter-0.1.1.jar` from [here](https://github.com/oracle/weblogic-logging-exporter/releases) and
 * `snakeyaml-1.23.jar` from [Maven Central](https://search.maven.org/artifact/org.yaml/snakeyaml/1.23/bundle).

 ## Copy downloaded JAR Files to the WebLogic Domain Home